CrayLabs/SmartSim/doc/run_settings.rst

 `mpiexec`, `aprun`, `jsrun` or `orterun` to the `run_command` argument.
 This will return the associated child class.

-If not supported by SmartSim, the base ``RunSettings`` class will be created and returned with the specified `run_command` and `run_args` evaluated literally.
+If the run command is not supported by SmartSim, the base ``RunSettings`` class will be created and returned with the specified `run_command` and `run_args` evaluated literally.

-After initializing a ``RunSettings`` object, you gain access to attributes and methods that allow further configuration of the instance.
+After creating a ``RunSettings`` instance, users gain access to the attributes and methods of the associated child class, providing them with the ability to further configure the run settings for jobs.

 ========
 Examples